History & Annual Reports

 Sean McCann of Great Big Sea also attended and performed his song “Lullaby” which was used early at the start of the capital campaign in a commercial for Ronald McDonald House.
 Sean also performed “Stand by Me” as a tribute to Ronald McDonald House Board Member and friend, the late Dr. Jack Hand.
 At the conclusion of the event, surrounded by families, Premier Dunderdale and Ronald McDonald cut the big red ribbon on the front doors and officially opened the House.
 Guests were then given the opportunity to see for themselves the House that Love Built.

 It’s time to OPEN Ronald McDonald House Newfoundland and Labrador!!!

 Grand Opening – Ribbon Cutting Ceremony!!

-The financial information provided in this annual report is in a condensed format; however complete audited financial statements are available on request at the charity office.
-To request a copy of the latest audited financial statements email email@example.com or call 709-738-0000.
+The financial information provided in these annual reports are in a condensed format; complete audited financial statements are available on request at the charity office.
+To request a copy of the latest audited financial statements email firstname.lastname@example.org or contact Christine Morgan, Director of Development & Communications at 709-738-0000×0.